kyma-project/kyma/components/eventing-controller/README.md

 ## Overview

-This component contains controllers for various CustomResourceDefinitions related to eventing in Kyma.
-The following controller come with this container:
+This component contains controllers for various CustomResourceDefinitions related to Eventing in Kyma.
+The following controller comes with this container:

 - [`controller`](https://github.com/kyma-project/kyma/blob/main/components/eventing-controller/cmd/eventing-controller/main.go) which lays down the eventing infrastructure in Business Event Bus (BEB) or [NATS](https://docs.nats.io/nats-concepts/intro).